Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 Eventually call to the superclass method is not necessary (it will still work but just introduce redundant overhead).
 The (pending) deprecation warning is to notify the developers the future update of this logic.

-2. Implement `JobExecutor`
+2. Implement `CircuitExecutor`

-In this step, we replace the [ExperimentData._job_executor](https://github.com/Qiskit-Extensions/qiskit-experiments/blob/c66034c90dad73d705af25be7e9ed9617e7eb2ef/qiskit_experiments/framework/experiment_data.py#L227) with the `JobExecutor` class instance, and delegate job handling from experiment data to this class.
-Also run options and backend tied to `BaseExperiment` will be moved to the job executor class.
+In this step, we replace the [ExperimentData._job_executor](https://github.com/Qiskit-Extensions/qiskit-experiments/blob/c66034c90dad73d705af25be7e9ed9617e7eb2ef/qiskit_experiments/framework/experiment_data.py#L227) with the `CircuitExecutor` class instance, and delegate job handling from experiment data to this class.
+Also run options and backend tied to `BaseExperiment` will be moved to the circuit executor class.
 This indicates that an empty `ExperimentData` container must be initialized in the constructor of the experiment class (currently it's initialized at run time), but I don't think this change hurts existing user workflow.
 Note that once we introduce `Executor` class in a followup PR, the experiment data is instantiated along with the executor inside the experiment class constructor anyway.